woubuc/URISchemer/README.md

-# URISchemer for GMS
+# URISchemer for GM:S
-URISchemer is a DLL that allows you to create a URI scheme in Windows right from your game.
+URISchemer is a DLL that allows you to create a URI scheme in Windows right from your Gamemaker: Studio game.

 ## What is a URI scheme
 A URI scheme is a type of link to easily open a program and pass it some data.
 An example of a program that does this is [Steam](https://developer.valvesoftware.com/wiki/Steam_browser_protocol).